 Beyond that, there are other measures you can take to ensure you’re getting the most out of your solar panels, such as timing your electric appliances to around midday when your solar array is at peak generation.
 You can find out about using more of your solar power here.

 Alternatively, we can help you to fit solar panels to your home.
-Send us a quick email to [email protected] with a brief description about your intended install and a daytime telephone number.
+Just fill out our contact form.
 One of our Technical Account Managers will soon be in touch to discuss your project, before putting together a proposal for you to review.